Carbs - Friend or Foe

-It's safe to say, a majority of us love to eat.
-When we think of the foods we love- pancakes, bread, chocolate, cake, fries, brownies, biscuits... most of them have carbs.
+It's safe to say, a majority of us love to eat good food.
+When we think of the comfort foods we love - pancakes, bread, chocolate, cake, fries, brownies, biscuits - most of them contain a good amount of carbs.

 Simple carbs are QUICKLY broken down, digested, and used for energy.
 Simple carbohydrates are made of just one or two sugar molecules (monosaccharides & disaccharides).
 Simple carbs add a sweet flavor to foods.
 Naturally, simple carbs are found in fruits, milk, and milk products.
-But they are also found in processed and refined foods like candy, soda, table sugar, and syrups… these foods could be the part of the reason why we commonly hear that carbs are unhealthy and make you fat.
+But they're also found in processed and refined foods like candy, soda, table sugar, and syrups… these foods could be the part of the reason why we commonly hear that carbs are bad and make you fat.

 Complex carbs take longer to break down due to their chemical structure.
-They are made of 3-10+ sugar molecules linked together (oligosaccharides & polysaccharides).
+They're made of 3-10+ sugar molecules linked together (oligosaccharides & polysaccharides).
 Complex carbs are the starches and fibers, such as vegetables, grains, beans, and peas.
-Since they take longer to break down, complex carbs keep you full longer and sustain energy levels longer.
+Since they take longer to break down, complex carbs keep you full and energized longer than simple carbs do.

 Primary energy source for the body - especially during exercise